raspberrypi/documentation/remote-access/ssh/android.md

 Download Serverauditor from [Google Play](https://play.google.com/store/apps/details?id=com.server.auditor.ssh.client), if you haven't installed it already.
 Click to open the app.

-The app should open showing ‘no hosts’.
+The app should open showing ‘No Hosts’.
 To get started, you should tap the blue `+` button in the lower left corner.
 Then tap ‘New Host’.

 ![Serverauditor ‘New Host’ configuration](images/ssh-android-config.png)